TassianaMilka/Project-Write/Project the graduation-(Cybersegurity)/Portfolio-5/README.md

 # English

-Realization described in Portuguese on a report on Computational Logic and Mathematics:
+Realization described in Portuguese on about a report Database Programming and Development report:

--Write a introduction about the start and your requirements;
+-I described an introduction about the beginning and its requests;

--Realize what was proposed regarding the creation of a fluxogram.
+-I carried out what was proposed about the creation of a database using Mysql.

 --------------------------------------------------------------------------------------------------------------------------------

 # Espanõl

-Logro descrito en portugués en un informe sobre Lógica y Matemática Computacional:
+Logro descrito en portugués en un informe sobre Programación y Desarrollo de Bases de Datos :

--Describí una introducción sobre el inicio y sus requisitos;
+-Describí una introducción sobre el inicio y sus peticiones;

--Realicé lo propuesto en cuanto a la creación de un diagrama de flujo.
+-Realicé lo propuesto sobre la creación de una base de datos utilizando Mysql.